 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like feeling of oppression of the chest here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
 For instance here feeling of oppression of the chest is often associated with depression, dizziness and nausea in the pattern “Phlegm”.
-As you will see below, we have in record four patterns that can cause feeling of oppression of the chest.
+As you will see below, we have in record five patterns that can cause feeling of oppression of the chest.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of feeling of oppression of the chest we’ve identified five herbal formulas that may help treat patterns behind the symptom.